SCraddock/php-MASTER-MAILER/README.md

 # php-MASTER-MAILER
-A php script to handle form submission
+A php script full of useful bits when submitting/validating/sanitising